-Getting a second passport in can be legally done through a variety of channels.
+Getting a second passport in 2026 can be legally done through a variety of channels.
 These include descent, investment, marriage, and naturalization.
-Each method has different requirements, and everyone will not necessarily be eligible for every option in every nation.
+Each method has different requirements, and eligibility.

 Our guide explores the available avenues for acquiring a second passport, the countries where this can be done, the benefits of having another passport, and the usual timelines and costs for acquisition.